learninglab-dev/the-resources/data/work/mk/workbook.md

 - slash for room availability
 - process this lynda.com [tutorial on designing with grids in InDesign]( https://www.lynda.com/InDesign-tutorials/Designing-Grids-InDesign-Revision/5038205-2.html) and add to InDesign resources.
+- need to handle arbitrary number of `req.params` recursively in show.learninglab.xyz/work
 - resources
 	- submit resources from slack
 	- get resources from slack